andrew/ultimate-awesome/README.md

 - [awesome-humanoid-manipulation](https://github.com/tsunami-kun/awesome-humanoid-manipulation) - A curated list of awesome papers and resources on humanoid manipulation, dexterous manipulation, bimanual dexterous manipulation, in-hand manipulation, and humanlike manipulation.
 - [awesome-resources-cs](https://github.com/Bam92/awesome-resources-cs) - A sum of all available resources in CS, software engineering, etc.
 - [awesome-wordpress](https://github.com/dropndot/awesome-wordpress) - A curated list of Awesome WordPress Theme, Plugins and Framework development Resources and WordPress Communities.
+- [awesome-transformer](https://github.com/ictnlp/awesome-transformer) - A collection of transformer's guides, implementations and variants. .
 - [montreal](https://github.com/opensourcecities/montreal) - A directory of companies, people, and projects that are Open Source and from Montréal.
 - [awesome-GNN4TDL](https://github.com/Roytsai27/awesome-GNN4TDL) - Graph Neural Networks for Tabular Data Learning (GNN4TDL).
 - [awesome-ai-brain-computer-interface](https://github.com/atonkamanda/awesome-ai-brain-computer-interface) - Must-read papers on machine learning, deep learning, reinforcement learning and other learning methods for brain-computer interfaces.